top of page

 Cooling fins are designed into the flywheel

 Underneath the engine cover is a recoil assembly.
-The recoil assembly is attached to the starter rope which engages the flywheel.
-The flywheel must be spun manually by the operator puling the start rope (if no electric start) to start the engine.
-Ensure that it retracts smoothly and that it is not bound.
+This assembly is attached to the starter rope, which engages the flywheel.
+The flywheel must be spun manually by the operator pulling the start rope (if no electric start) to start the engine.
+Ensure that it retracts smoothly and is not bound.

 lawn mower engine bolted onto deck

-The carburetor is responsible for converting liquid fuel into a vaporized mixture of air and gas, that the engine can effectively burn.
-The ethanol within gasoline absorbs water and causes it to separate within the gas tank, forming layers of water that can obstruct passages and ports necessary for the lawn mower carburetor to function.
-A varnish forms, blocking these jets and passageways preventing your equipment from starting or running properly.
+The carburetor is responsible for converting liquid fuel into a vaporized mixture of air and gas that the engine can effectively burn.
+Ethanol within gasoline absorbs water and causes it to separate in the gas tank, forming layers of water that can obstruct passages and ports necessary for the lawn mower carburetor to function.
+A varnish forms, blocking these jets and passageways, preventing your equipment from starting or running properly.
 Corrosion can also form in metal gas tanks.

 lawn mower engine air filter cover